jlim0930/ecelab/README.md

 - jq `brew install jq`
 - python3 & pip

-I created this on my macbook and only tested from the macbook so ymmy with linux/windows.
+I created this on my macbook and only tested from the macbook so ymmv with linux/windows.

 ## INSTALL